 From the lenses of environmental politics, Prof. Shen’s research speaks to fundamental issues in the study of political economy, policy implementation, public management, and bureaucracy in China and beyond.
 Methodologically, she seeks to integrate relevant techniques from political science, engineering, earth systems, computer science, and other disciplines to illuminate the problems of energy and the environment.

 Professor Shen is writing a book based on her dissertation, The Political Pollution Cycle: An Inconvenient Truth and How To Break It.
 This work has been recognized with the Paul A. Sabatier Award from the American Political Science Association, Malcolm Jewell Award from the Southern Political Science Association, and the Best Dissertation Award from the Association for Public Policy Analysis and Management.

-This academic year, Shen is teaching three classes reflecting her research interests: The Politics of Air Pollution, Environmental Politics in China, and Approaches to Environmental Politics.
+Professor Shen teaches three classes reflecting her research interests: “Environmental Politics in China,” “Politics of Air Pollution,” and “Approaches to Environmental Politics.”

 Please visit http://svshen.com to learn more about her research and teaching.